Don’t let the fire go out – why UK organisations need to avoid burnout now more than ever

 Keep communication clear

 Stress and burnout can happen in any working environment, but if you ensure that you cultivate and encourage clear channels of communication in all situations, you can resolve challenging issues much more easily.
 When communicating with staff at all levels, be clear and concise – allow them to know exactly what you expect from them within the working environment, and what they in turn can expect from you.
 Listen closely to all feedback, whether good or bad, and try and keep an ‘open door’ policy for all management figures – this allows employees to feel comfortable coming to you with not just problems, but also ideas and feedback on your wider company goals and strategy.
+Creating HR forms can promote employee engagement which in turn can help you better understand their needs.

 If you feel that a self-service HR system is what your growing business, and your workload, has been crying out for, IRIS can help.
 With a range of solutions available, why not take a free trial of IRIS HR Pro our cloud HR software – perfect for small businesses.